 After driving past the Chateau de Fontainebleau when we entered the town and seeing how impressive it was, we couldn’t miss getting a closer look at it.

-First, we wandered into Le jardin de Diane, an English-style garden, in the grounds of the chateau.
+First, we wandered into Le jardin de Diane.
+The English-style garden was located in the large grounds of the chateau.

-We thought it would just be a very small garden next to the chateau but we were pleasantly surprised.
-There were several meandering paths taking us through very well kept and peaceful gardens containing statues, a fountain and grand buildings.
+Presuming it would just be a very small garden next to the chateau, we were pleasantly surprised.
+Several meandering paths took us through very well kept and peaceful gardens containing statues, a fountain and grand buildings.

 The fountain was quite a focal point.

 We found a path which led us through to the front of the chateau.

-I wore clothes that would keep me as cool as possible for most of this trip – I can’t tell you how hot it was and walking everywhere in the hot sun didn’t help matters!
+I wore clothes that would keep me as cool as possible for most of this trip.
+During most of our holiday, it was extremely warm and walking everywhere in the hot sun didn’t help matters!